Alchemy of Love is a platform offering relationship programs and resources grounded in a trauma-informed approach to intimate relationships.

 It’s been known for a long time that childhood trauma affects adults at many levels, from physical and mental health to emotional well-being to relationships.

-While the impact of early trauma on adult relationships is frequently noted by trauma experts, there’s been very little in terms of practical, useful advice or programs that adults with childhood trauma can use to improve their own relationships.
+While the impact of early trauma on adult relationships is frequently noted by trauma experts, there’s been very little in terms of practical, useful guidance that adults with childhood trauma can use to improve their own relationships.

-In fact, the whole field of couples therapy is lagging at least a decade behind in the cutting-edge research on relationship trauma and has so far failed to integrate this new understanding of trauma into conventional guidance for those wanting to improve their intimate relationships.
+In fact, the whole field of couples therapy is lagging at least a decade behind the cutting-edge research on relationship trauma and has so far failed to integrate this new understanding of trauma into conventional approaches for those wanting to improve their intimate relationships.

-Our programs are designed to fill that gap—to help you understand how your own past experiences influences your relationship with yourself and relationships with others.
+Our programs are designed to fill that gap — to help you understand how your own past experiences influence your relationship with yourself and relationships with others.

 As survivors of childhood trauma ourselves, we’ve made it our mission to help trauma survivors rediscover their innate wholeness, recognize their unique beauty, and learn the skills needed to create deeply meaningful, satisfying relationships.